CongLeSolutionX/iOS-development-vault/Swift_Language/Async-Await.md

 ---

-# Diagram 4: Compatibility & Future
+# Diagram 5: Alternatives
-This diagram explains source and ABI compatibility, API resilience, and the potential future direction of `reasync`.
+This diagram explains the alternatives that were considered and the reasons for rejection.

----

 ```mermaid
 ---